Digital Nomad Life in The Hague, The Netherlands

 When we asked people living in The Hague about club and activities where newcomers can meet others, they responded:

 "Expats in The Hague can join a variety of clubs and activities, such as sports teams, language classes, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending networking events.
-Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as these can be great ways to connect with other expats in the area," explained one person living in The Hague, The Netherlands.
+Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as these can be great ways to connect with other expats in the area," said one expat in The Hague.

 What is life like in The Hague?